ga-wdi-lessons/ruby-iteration-and-enumerables/readme.md

 Enumerables are great at traversing, searching, filtering, and modifying collections of data in Ruby.

-Ruby enumerables are **very** similar to higher order functions in Javascript, with a slightly different syntax.
+Ruby enumerables **are the same thing as higher order functions in Javascript**, albeit in a Ruby syntax.
+Also, there are **many** more enumerables available to us in Ruby.
+A list of them can be found  in the [Ruby Docs](http://ruby-doc.org/core-2.2.3/Enumerable.html)

 Enumerables **DRY** up your code considerably.
 Consider: